driessenslucas/researchproject/Thesis.md

 CARLA is specifically designed for autonomous driving research and offers a wide range of features for simulating urban driving scenarios.
 It provides realistic traffic scenarios and supports various sensors, making it a strong choice for traditional vehicle simulations\hyperref[ref2]{[2]}.
 However, it is less tailored for RC cars, which might limit its applicability in this context.

-ISAAC Gym, developed by NVIDIA, focuses on high-fidelity physics simulations and is optimized for GPU acceleration, making it ideal for robotics simulations.
+ISAAC Gym, developed by NVIDIA, focuses on high-fidelity physics simulations, and is optimized for GPU acceleration, making it ideal for robotics simulations.
 It offers extensive support for reinforcement learning algorithms, though its primary focus on robotics may not align perfectly with the goals of this project\hyperref[ref28]{[28]}.

 OpenAI Gym’s simplicity and reinforcement learning focus make it the ideal fit for this application.
 Additionally, OpenAI Gym's wide acceptance in the academic community and extensive documentation provide a robust foundation for developing custom environments tailored to specific research needs\hyperref[ref1]{[1]}.